Kristy Timmons

 Click below to hear pronunciation

-BA (Ryerson), MA, PhD (OISE/University of Toronto)
+BA (Toronto Metropolitan University), MA, PhD (OISE/University of Toronto)

-Assistant Professor of Early Childhood Education, Graduate Faculty
+Associate Professor of Early Childhood Education, Graduate Faculty

 Research Interests

-- Educator expectations, beliefs, and practices
+• Educator expectations, beliefs, and practices

 Selected Publications

-Timmons, K., Cooper, A., Braund, H., and Bozek, E. (in press).
+Timmons, K., Cooper, A., Braund, H., and Bozek, E. (2022).
 Remote teaching and learning in early primary contexts: A qualitative study of teachers and parents during the COVID-19 lockdown (Chapter 21 ).
 In J. Pattnaik and M. R. Jalongo (Eds.), The Impact of COVID-19 on Early Childhood Education and Care: International Perspectives, Challenges, and Responses Springer Nature.
 Switzerland AG.

 Timmons, K., Cooper, A., Bozek, E., and Braund, H. (2021).
 The impacts of COVID-19 on early childhood education: Capturing the unique challenges associated with remote teaching and learning in K-2.
 Early Childhood Education Journal, 49(5), 887-901. https://doi.org/10.1007/s10643-021-01207-z Full Article